WirePact/demo-applications/oidc_app/README.md

   This is required because NextAuth is not yet able to use `pkce` correctly.
 - `API_URL`: The url that is pre-filled in the form field.
+- `NEXTAUTH_URL`: Url where the app is available when it is behind a proxy.

 ## Deployment